Nexfinity/CakeyBot-Wiki/changelists/changelist-2021.md

 * Added new Tags system!
   * You can now create "tags" that anyone can use.
-  * To read more about these check out our documentation here: [https://wiki.cakey.bot/en/feature/tags](https://wiki.cakey.bot/en/feature/tags)
+  * To read more about these check out our documentation here

 # 7/25/2021 - TTT Fixes + Random Number Placeholder